Things to do When it's Cold Outside

 Get a vacuum flask and fill it with boiling water (take care) leave for a minute or so, pour it away and fill again with boiling water, put on the lid and go outside, you'll also need a plastic cup or even better an insulated mug.

 Pour some of the water into the cup and throw it into the air.
 Marvel at how the hot water goes up but then turns to steam and simply drifts away!
 There's lots of opportunity for photography too, get into position with a plain background behind where the steam will be and play around with shots into the sun or lit by the sun from the front.

 If it's very cold and you're very careful, you could even try to put some in a supersoaker, water pistol or similar and puff out steam.

 In a similar vein try blowing bubbles and watch them freeze into ice crystal balloons before they land (or maybe shortly afterwards)

-Temperature - below freezing for 12+ hours, the colder and longer the better.
+Temperature - below freezing for 12+ hours

 A simple one but fun for the younger ones or if you've never done it before.